More about: 32 Best Things To Do in Amsterdam

 These tours can be done on your own, but if I may offer a tip, the experience is easier and more comfortable with an organized tour from Amsterdam.
 If you are interested in a contrast to the big city, I recommend you to choose the guided tour to Zaanse Schans to see the windmills.

-27. Taste the gastronomy of the whole world at Foodhallen
+28. Taste gastronomy from all over the world at Foodhallen

 Thanks to the geographical location of Amsterdam, going to Bruges and back in one day is possible.
 I did it with an organized tour that allowed me to squeeze the most out of my visit and I recommend it 100%.
 I leave here my summary of the experience in case you are considering visiting the neighboring country: visit Bruges from Amsterdam with an organized tour.
 You can also do one of the most popular tours in the area: Amsterdam, Bruges and Brussels.